assen-totin/cdn/INTEGRATION.md

 - In custom header: set its name in CDN configuration
 - In a cookie: set its name in CDN configuration

-The authorisation method determines how this authentication token will be processed to extract the actual authorisation token, which is then passed to the authorisation backend.
+The authorisation method determines how the input will be processed to extract the actual authorisation token, which is then passed to the authorisation backend.

 You may also use transparent authorisation when we pass all incoming headers and cookies to the authorisation body without working on them.